succinctlabs/network/README.md

   &nbsp;
 </div>

 This is the monorepo for the Succinct Prover Network, a protocol on Ethereum that coordinates a distributed network of provers to generate zero knowledge proofs for any piece of software.
 This protocol creates a two-sided marketplace between provers and requesters, enabling anyone to receive proofs for applications such as blockchains, bridges, oracles, AI agents, video games, and more.

 For more details, refer to the [network](https://docs.succinct.xyz/docs/network/introduction) and [provers](https://docs.succinct.xyz/docs/provers/introduction) section of our documentation.

-**Warning**: This codebase is still under active development and has not yet undergone a full security audit.
-It is not production-ready.

 ## Overview

 This repository offers the following components:

 - **Contracts**: Solidity smart contracts for the protocol, including the $PROVE ERC20 token, staking mechanisms, and the network's settlement contract.
 - **Verifiable Application**: The network's state transition function, handling tasks such as balance management, proof clearing, and more, is implemented as verifiable RISC-V programs, proven using SP1.
 - **Reference Prover**: We provide a reference prover implementation that demonstrates a basic interaction with the network, including bidding and generating a proof.

 ## Getting Started

 To get started, you will need to install the following prerequisites:

 - [Foundry](https://book.getfoundry.sh/)
 - [Rust](https://www.rust-lang.org/tools/install)